A Policy Paper from Early Edge California on California’s Early Learning Workforce

 A key component of a high-quality Early Learning system is developing a workforce that has the knowledge, skills, and support to provide high-quality care and instruction to young children.
 Since the publication of the 2015 seminal report, Transforming the Workforce for Children from Birth through Age 8: A Unifying Foundation, momentum has been building both nationally and statewide to professionalize the Early Learning workforce.
 There is now a strong body of knowledge about what is needed to develop and retain well-prepared Early Learning teachers—yet, until now, California has not sufficiently invested in the infrastructure and resources needed to do so.

-In this policy paper, Early Edge California explores the serious challenges that California’s Early Learning teachers currently face—low pay, uneven professional requirements across programs, limited access to high-quality professional development opportunities and career pathways, and lack of ongoing workforce data to inform effective policy.
+In our new policy paper, Strengthening and Advancing California’s Early Learning Workforce: Recommendations for the Master Plan, Early Edge California explores the serious challenges that California’s Early Learning teachers currently face—low pay, uneven professional requirements across programs, limited access to high-quality professional development opportunities and career pathways, and lack of ongoing workforce data to inform effective policy.
 We then make recommendations for the Master Plan to address these challenges and support the development of a highly-skilled Early Learning workforce statewide.

 To learn more, download a copy of the full paper and its executive summary.